Sophie Hahn: Career history

 Hahn, who has cerebral palsy, came into athletics at the age of 15.
 Enthused by the 2012 Summer Paralympics in London, her older brother, knowing of her pace as a runner encouraged her to seek an athletics club.
 Her mother got in touch with her nearest club and Hahn was called in for trials and accepted by coach Joseph McDonnell.
 Her first competitive races occurred in 2013, and in the Charnwood Athletics warm up she took the 100m and 200m races.
 After entering several tournaments in June, she broke onto the British sprinting scene by taking first place at the England Athletics Senior Disability Championships, winning both 100m (13.27s) and 200m (27.88s).

 Selected for the IPC World Championships in Lyon in the T38, Hahn was entered in both the 100m and 200m in the T38 classification.
 On 21 July, she won her qualifying heat of the 200m with a time of 27.56.
 In the final she was beaten by Brazil's Verônica Hipólito, but held on to take the silver medal.
 On 23 July she qualified for the 100m sprint, this time coming in second.
-The next day, on the final, Hahn ran a world record time of 13.10s, beating Hipolito into second place.
-Hahn won the 100m as the only athlete starting from a standing position.
+The next day, in the final, Hahn ran a world record time of 13.10s, beating Hipolito into second place.

-In May 2014, Hahn's world record was broken by Russia's Margarita Goncharova.
-However, just 24 hours later, Hahn broke it back in Loughborough taking her personal best down to 13.04 in the process.

-In her first ever IPC European Championships, Hahn won three silver medals in Swansea.
-The Loughborough-based athlete finished narrowly behind Goncharova in the 100m and the 400m – only her second run over the distance.
-The quartet of Olivia Breen, Bethany Woodward, Hahn and Jenny McLoughlin were narrowly edged out by the Russian team in the T35-38 4 × 100 m, but set a national record of 53.84 in the process.
+At the 2016 Paralympics in Rio de Janeiro, she won a gold medal in the 100 metres.

-In 2018, Hahn had her impairment classification questioned by the father of a rival, Olivia Breen.
+Hahn won gold in the 100 metres at the 2018 Commonwealth Games on the Gold Coast in Australia.
+Also in 2018, Hahn had her impairment classification questioned by the father of a rival, Olivia Breen.
 At a Parliamentary select committee, Michael Breen claimed Hahn had been misclassified and was getting an unfair advantage.

+At the 2019 World Para Athletics Championships in Dubai, she claimed gold and set new world records in both the 100 metres and 200 metres.

-In June 2021 she was among the first dozen athletes chosen for the UK athletics team at the postponed 2020 Paralympics in Tokyo.
+In June 2021, Hahn was among the first dozen athletes chosen for the UK athletics team at the delayed 2020 Paralympics in Tokyo where she won gold in the 100 metres.

+At the 2022 Commonwealth Games in Birmingham, Hahn won a silver medal in the 100 metres.
+While a year later at the 2023 World Para Athletics Championships in Paris, she took bronze in both the 100 metres and 200 metres.

+At the 2024 Summer Paralympics Sophie came 6th in the T38 100 metres.